MitchBradley/Grbl_Esp32-wiki/Trinamic-Driver-Usage.md

 Several $$ settings are used for Trinamic motors.
 Read [this section](https://github.com/bdring/Grbl_Esp32/wiki/$$-Settings-Menu) to see more details.

+### StallGaurd (SG)

+SG is a feature of Trinamic motors where stalls can be detected and a signal can be routed to a pin.
+Some people like to use this to do sensorless homing.
+Basic Grbl does not support this.
+Advanced users can implement this using custom machine functions.

+This requires good programming skills and and a thorough understanding of the SG feature.
+Feel free to ask question on Slack about this, but it will be a lower priority for devs to answer than standard Grbl support.
+Consider a donation to the project if you are asking a lot of questions :-)

+Very basically...SG works by looking at changes in motor efficiency.
+If a motor is running under a light load it is more efficient, if it starts to stall, the efficiency lowers.
+The driver's ability to detect this is affected by many things.
+It has trouble detecting changes at very high step rates and very low step rates.
+You need to find the best speed to home at for it to work well.
+Your machine setup will also affect the baseline efficiency.
+Its normal load, the length and gauges of the wires, etc lower the efficiency.
+There are several parameters you can change to "tune" SG so it works on your machine.
+Finally, SG is not super accurate.
+At best it is accurate to a few full steps.
+Normal switches are typically more accurate.

 ### Troubleshooting

 **Note:** The drivers will not response without primary motor voltage.
 The ESP32 can appear to be working with USB only, but the drivers will not respond.